 And remember, stretching is not just for gym bunnies and budding athletes.
 Ten minutes of relaxation and stretching a day, particularly first thing in the morning or last thing at night, can give just about everybody a boost.
 And the older we get, the bigger the benefit.
 Muscles and joints get weaker with age, and our range of movement shrinks.
 Although stretching can’t reverse ageing, it’s an excellent way of managing joint pain and retaining as much elasticity as we can.
 A flexible body, whatever its age, is also less prone to injury.
 And for older adults, particularly those over 65, stretching improves posture and reduces the risk of falls – critical to wellbeing in later life.

 Stretching also increases blood flow, can provide an energy boost and is an excellent way to de-stress and focus your mind.
-And it’s wonderfully low-tech – all you need is enough space and a mat or carpet and you’re away.
+And it’s wonderfully low-tech – all you need is enough space and a mat, a carpet or even a rug and you’re away.
+If you need help in choosing the right rug, there’s a Guide to kilim rugs online if you’re interested.
 At the gym or at home, under a tree in the park: you can stretch pretty much anywhere there’s room.

 Static or dynamic?